-20 Jul VC Report: List Of Cybersecurity Companies That Raised Venture Capital In Q2 2018
+20 Jul VC Report, Vol. 3, No. 2: List Of Cybersecurity Companies That Raised Venture Capital In Q2 2018

 Deal flow and valuation trend up in the second quarter of this year

 Sausalito, Calif. – Jul.
 2, 2018

 The market for cybersecurity venture capital was strong in Q2 2018.
 Both deal volume and deal valuation were high.
 For example, in June, BitSight Technologies raised $60 million in financing, Agari announced $40 million in funding, and Claroty raised $60 million.
 In May, Signifyd saw $100 million in funding and IronNet raised $78 million.
 In April, Saviynt raised $40 million and BetterCloud secured $60 million in financing.
 Read on to learn about the most interesting cybersecurity VC deals last quarter.